bigchaindb/cryptoconditions/docs/usage.rst

 The 'ZenroomSha256' Condition/Fulfillment is created by the following set of data: a script, keys and data.

-* the 'script' is that script that needs to be fulfilled.
+* the 'script' is that script that needs to be fulfilled/is exeuged

 * the keys are the keys that are used by the script

-* the data is some transaction based data
+* the data object is a JSON object with data that is used and addressed by the script

-The fulfillment can be signed-off by a script:
+The fulfillment (e.g. the script/policy/contract) can be signed-off by a script:

 * the message to be signed e.g. the transaction